Ellon-M/discord-collections/Twisty/readme.md

   `!kick` - kick guild members of lower position

+  `!antiswear-on` - turn on antiswear - prevents guild members from using swear words

+  `!antiswear-off` - turns off antiswear - allows guild members to use swear words

+  `!blacklist` - blacklists certain words/phrases/sentences from being mentioned in the server

   `/echo` - repeat a sent message

   `/cs create` - create a custom command